• Skip to primary navigation

 An Easy Guide to Pan Searing Salmon

-- If you’re buying the salmon from a fishmonger ask for fillets from the ‘center cut’ piece.
+• When buying salmon fillets try to get ‘center cut’ piece.
 This is from the middle of the fish, and the fillets are more likely to be thick and uniform in size.
 And therefore easier to cook.

-This salmon dish goes perfectly with some simple mashed potato or some crusty bread for mopping up juices.
+This salmon dish goes perfectly with some simple mashed potato - try my easy and ever popular Kitchen Aid Mash.
+It's also great with Smashed Potatoes or Crispy Sweet Potatoes.
+This Cilantro Lime Rice is a perfect match too.
 If you’d like to keep things on the lighter side, an easy dressed green salad would also work well.

 This dish is best served immediately since the spinach goes a little soggy if its kept.